z04a-dev/cpuz16/README.md

 ## instructions
 - mov where, what <- put something from what to where
 - jmp where <- jumps at label
+- ret <- returns from function to rp
 - nop <- do nothing
 - add what, howmuch <- add howmuch to what
 - sub what, howmuch <- remove howmuch from what